 PLAINFIELD ELEMENTARY SCHOOL

-The Solar Array was installed in Fall 2017 and consists of 378 solar panels each rated at 355-Watts for a total system size of 134,190 Watts-DC.
+The Plainfield Elementary School Solar Array was installed in the autumn of 2017 and consists of 378 solar panels each rated at 355-Watts for a total system size of 134,190 Watts-DC.
 The solar array is interconnected behind the school electrical meter (Energy goes to school first).